richrdkng/github-template/CONTRIBUTING.md

 ## :thumbsup: Wait For Feedback

-**Your contributions will be reviewed before accepting them.**
+**Your contribution will be reviewed before accepted.**
-You may get feedback about what should be fixed/changed in your modified code.
+You *may* get feedback about what should be fixed/changed in your contribution.

 ## :two_hearts: Thank You!